ocPortal Tutorial: Advice for choosing and managing staff

 - often staff are never met 'in the real world', so it is more difficult to get to know them quickly (as body language is not available, for instance)

-To find staff, you may want to approach community members (or members in related communities) whether they are interested in joining; members may also approach you, or show particular interest, that allows you to approach each other.
-When finding staff, avoid:
+To find staff, you may want to approach community members (or members in related communities) to ask whether they are interested in joining; members may also approach you, or show particular interest, that allows you to approach each other.
+When finding staff:

-- advertising for staff rarely works.
-If you do this, you are more likely to attract people who want to be seen in a position or want to experience a position, who are already a community member; the chance of this person having the skills needed is about the chance of picking a random person for the role.
+- be aware that advertising for staff rarely works.
+If you do this, you are more likely to attract people who want to be seen in a position or want to experience a position, who are already a community member; the chance of this person having the skills needed is about the chance of picking a random person for the role

-- if people approach you for a position personally, try not to be biased in their favour, with respect to others you may wish to find, ask, or who have asked more formally.
+- be aware that if people approach you for a position personally, try not to be biased in their favour, relative to others you may wish to find, ask, or who have asked more formally

-- asking your friends on the basis that you know them and know their skills: they must also have interest and time, and these are rare.
+- avoid asking your friends on the basis that you know them and know their skills: they must also have interest and time, and these are rare

 If you believe a potential member has the important combination of: